ebegalka/ProfitLossEvaluator/README.md

 * There is no error checking for if they have sufficient funds to purchase stock, or if sufficient stock to sell
 * No manipulating the data set.
 For example, no adding a transaction ID, no reformatting the table into JSON for example- keep it relational.

-Enhancements on deck:
+Potential Enhancements:
 * (DONE) Output sending mechanism, sending to an output queue or bucket maybe
 * (DONE) Pandas instead of list of lists
-* (DONE) New mechanism for sending the SQS message, CSV in an S3 perhaps
+* New mechanism for sending the SQS message, SQS message instructing lambda to look at a CSV in an S3 perhaps
+* Terraform state file management

 Features potentially outside constraints:
 * Transaction IDs so the input data could be json format would be most ideal